jenudi/NLP-Multi-Class-Classification-of-Patients-EHR/README.md

 In the middle-right, we also view the clusters&#39; apparent clinical association since myocardial infraction can be presented as moderate back pain and critical dyspnea.

-The last clusters to be noticed in this model are middle-down on the figure, where mild lightheadedness can also be a symptom of embolic stroke.
+The last clusters to be noticed in this model are middle-bottom on the figure, where mild lightheadedness can also be a symptom of embolic stroke.

 2. **K-means clustering of the word2vec window=5, vector size=300**